 The WORLD BEE PROJECT CO-FOUNDER

 AND GLOBAL ADVISER

-Simon is Professor of Biodiversity and Ecosystem Science in the School of Agriculture, Policy and Development at the University of Reading.
-He is also Director: Centre for Agri-Environmental Research (CAER) and Deputy Director: Centre for Food Security.
+Simon is Professor of Biodiversity and Ecosystem Services, and Director Centre for Agri-Environmental Research (CAER), School of Agriculture, Policy and Development at the University of Reading.
+He is also Deputy Director: Centre for Food Security.
 His research focuses on understanding the relationship between land use, biodiversity and ecosystem services, with particular emphasis on pollination and pest regulation, and developing evidence-based adaptation and mitigation options for policy and management applications.